-Benefit Description You Pay Note: The calendar year deductible applies ONI LY when we say below: "(calendar year deductible applies)".
-Inpatient hospital Room and board, such as Ward, semiprivate, or intensive care accommodations; General nursing care; and Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
+information shown in Section 5 to be saire which services require precentification.
+Benefit Description You Pay Note: The calendar year deductible applies ONL Y when we say below: "(calendar year deductible applies)".
+Inpatient hospital Room and board, such as Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
 Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
 If the hospital only has private rooms, we base our payment on the average semiprivate rate of the most comparable hospital in the area.
-PPO: \$100 copayment for each hospital stay (copayment waived for a maternity stay) Non-PPO: \$300 copayment for each hospital stay and 20% of the covered charges Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Rehabilitative services Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Note: Take-home medical supplies, equipment, orthopedic and prosthetic devices are covered under Section 5(a).
-PPO: Nothing Non-PPO: 20% of charges
+PPO: \$100 copayment for each hospital stay (copayment waived for a maternity stay) Non-PPO: \$300 copayment for each hospital stay and 20% of the covered charges Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Rehabilitative services Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services PPO: Nothing Non-PPO: 20% of charges

 Benefit Description You Pay Inpatient hospital (cont.)
-Inpatient hospital (cont.)
+10u 1 ay Note: Take-home medical supplies, equipment, PPO: Nothing orthopedic and prosthetic devices are covered under Section 5(a).
+Non-PPO: 20% of charges Note: Colostomy and ostomy supplies are covered under Section 5(a), Durable medical equipment.
 Note: Take-home prescription drugs and medicines are covered under Section 5(f).
 Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
 For example, when the anesthesiologist bills, we pay Anesthesia benefits.
 If preadmission testing is performed in the hospital as inpatient then we pay pre-admission tests at the same coinsurance rate as inpatient miscellaneous charges.
-Not covered: • Any part of a hospital admission that is not medically necessary(see definition in Section 10), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
-Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting • Hospital charges for non-covered surgery • Custodial care (see definition in Section 10) even when provided in a hospital • Non-covered facilities, such as nursing homes, rest homes, convalescent homes, facilities for the aged, and schools • Personal comfort items, such as telephone, television, radio, newspapers, air conditioner, PPO: Nothing Non-PPO: 20% of charges All charges beauty and barber services, guest meals and beds Private nursing care during a hospital stay Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment rooms Prescribed drugs and medicines (not take-home drugs) Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Outn atient hospital or ambulatory surgical center - continued on next page
+Not covered: All charges • Any part of a hospital admission that is not medically necessary(see definition in Section 10), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
+Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting Hospital charges for non-covered surgery • Custodial care (see definition in Section 10) even when provided in a hospital Non-covered facilities, such as nursing homes, rest homes, convalescent homes, facilities for the aged, and schools Personal comfort items, such as telephone, television, radio, newspapers, air conditioner, beauty and barber services, guest meals and beds • Private nursing care during a hospital stay Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment rooms Prescribed drugs and medicines (not take-home drugs) Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) replaced atient hospital or ambulatory surgical center - continued on next page